Tim Richmond: Illness and death

-Richmond withdrew into his condo in Florida.
+Richmond then withdrew to his family's condo in Florida, receiving few visitors except for immediate family and a few friends, including Dr. Jerry Punch and A.J.
+Foyt.
 There were by then rumors of HIV and AIDS, which he denied.
 He was later hospitalized in West Palm Beach.

 ESPN sent a get-well-soon card to Richmond when it aired the July 1989 NASCAR race at Pocono.
 The television network showed highlights of Richmond's victory at the track from 1986.
 "Tim had Hollywood good looks and the charisma of Tom Cruise," said his friend Dr. Jerry Punch.
 "There he was in victory lane with the team all around him and beauty queens hanging all over him.
-It was important for the people at the hospital to see Tim the way he really was, when he was healthy and handsome and vital, not the way he was as they saw him every day in the hospital."
+It was important for the people at the hospital to see Tim the way he really was, when he was healthy and handsome and vital, not the way he was as they saw him every day in the hospital.
+There were tears everywhere."

 On August 13, 1989, Richmond died at the age of 34, about two years after his final NASCAR race.
 He was buried in Ashland, Ohio.

 The secrecy surrounding the circumstance of his death caused speculation for several days.
-At the time, Punch stated that Richmond had been hospitalized due to a motorcycle accident, though it is unlikely that Richmond had the strength to ride a motorcycle during his last months.
+Two weeks previously, Dr. Punch stated that Richmond had been hospitalized due to a motorcycle accident, though it is unlikely that Richmond had the strength to ride a motorcycle during his last months.
 Ten days after his death, on August 23, the Richmond family held a press conference to reveal that Richmond died from complications from AIDS, which he acquired from an unknown woman.
 Richmond's physician, Dr. David Dodson, said: "There's no way of knowing who that woman was.
 Tim was a celebrity with a lot of charisma, a handsome guy.
 He naturally attracted a lot of women."
 Punch later claimed that more than 90 drivers and personnel underwent HIV testing in the wake of Richmond's death.